audulus/docs/index.md

 -  give as much detailed information as you can about how to reproduce the bug. *If a bug is not reproduceable, it is difficult to know what needs to be fixed.*
 -  Crash reports are sent automatically and do not need to be included.

-*We are also available to help you "debug" your Audulus patches.* If Audulus is working fine, but your patch is not, please do not contact us through our support email - instead, post it on the forum under the "Help" heading along with a description of how you *think* your patch should be working.
-We will download it, fix it, and reupload it to the forum for you, with a detailed explanation of what we did to fix it.
-This can be a very educational process that benefits all our forum members, and that is why we would prefer this kind of help to happen over at the forum.
+*We are also available to help you "debug" your Audulus patches.* If Audulus is working fine, but your patch is not, please post it on the [Audulus forum](http://forum.audulus.com) and we'll do our best to help you fix it!

 ---